A-atmos/matadaan/README.md

 ## Initialization:

-This is a project focused on the concepts of `Object Oriented Programming` in C++, and is according to the syllabus of [IOE, TU](https://ioe.edu.np/).
+`matadaan` is a decentralized voting system build from scratch using C++.
 It uses the concepts of OOP in C++, BlockChain Technology and the general concept of Voting System.

 *Preferred IDE: **CLion***